Two men guilty over theft of £4.75m golden toilet from Blenheim Palace

 Asked what it was like, Jones said: “Splendid.”

-Jurors were previously told that James Sheen, 40, from Wellingborough, Northamptonshire, had already pleaded guilty to burglary.
+Jurors were previously told James Sheen, 40, from Wellingborough, Northamptonshire, had already pleaded guilty to burglary.

 He also pleaded guilty to conspiracy to transfer criminal property and one count of transferring criminal property, at Oxford Crown Court in April 2024.